Updated: Mar 3

 Built in 18 th century this beautiful fortress was used for defence and military by the Portuguese from the neighbouring maratha rulers in the vicinity of Panjim.
 The fort overlooks the Aldona river and is situated on an island separated by the nearby Mandovi river.
 This is one of the only two forts surviving which have been made form laterite soil so now it is a protected monument under the Goa,Daman and Diu archaeological society.
 Though the best fort in Goa is very small when compared to the other major forts of Goa but in order to see the brighter side of beautiful rural goa ,this is truly a heritage site for tourists visiting this wonderful state.
 This fort must be in the bucket list of any traveller trying to explore forts to visit in goa.

-Very few tourists know that the southern district of goa has a famous fort in Goa in the chapters of portuguese and hindu historythat which provides alluring scenes of the Arabian sea from the cliffs of the forts.
+Very few tourists know that the southern district of Goa has a famous fort which provides alluring scenes of the Arabian sea from the cliffs of the forts.
 Cabo de Rama is an ancient fortress named after the legendary Hindu mythological king Lord Rama.
 So this fortress is believed to be thousands of years old making it one of the oldest forts in western India.
 It was built by the local Hindu Soonda rulers which were then conquered by the Portuguese and they changed the name to Cabo de Rama, Cabo meaning cape due to the small cape the fortress forms in the western coastline.